One of the best secured cards available, offering a potentially low deposit and credit limit boost.

 - Set up automatic payments from your Capital One online account.
 Enrolling in autopay is a great way to ensure you make on-time payments, which is a bedrock of building credit.

 - Avoid interest.
-The Secured Mastercard® from Capital One® has a high interest rate on all purchases, so it’s an excellent idea to pay off your balance entirely each month.
+The Secured Card® from Capital One® has a high interest rate on all purchases, so it’s an excellent idea to pay off your balance entirely each month.

 - Avoid fees.
 Late payments come with fees of up to $38.
 These fees are a huge drag when you’re trying to build credit, so make your payment on time.